steffno/mojave-wallpaper-gnome/README.md

 ./mojave.sh
 ```

-If you are not using GNOME as desktop environment you can manually set mojave.xml as your wallpaper
+You can manually set mojave.xml as your wallpaper instead.

-You can also delete the mojave-wallpaper-linux folder after running the script
+You can also delete the mojave-wallpaper-linux directory after running the script